Thank you SO MUCH to all of our wonderful volunteers who made Centennial Day happen! You all worked very hard and we are deeply grateful.

 Tea Day is a family friendly event featuring baked goods, cold drinks, and tea (of course!), children’s crafts, games, and other fun activities.
 Costumed historical interpreters will share stories of the artists who founded the Lyme Art Association and planned and built the gallery.
 Historically, our founding artists raised funds by holding teas on the lawn.
 Join us for a contemporary take on this traditional event!

-Join us for a fundraising party for the Second Century Skylight Project at 5pm!
-The artists of the Lyme Art Colony marked the end of every summer with the Artists’ Frolic.
-This summer we will celebrate the next hundred years of our wonderful historic gallery in the spirit of our founders with a fabulous evening event.
+Join us for hot appetizers and cool beverages on the lawn!
+This event is for donors to the Second Century Skylight Project.
+We invite you to contribute to the Skylight Project today and RSVP for the event at the same time.
+Space is limited, so we may not be able to accommodate walk-ins.
+Help save the skylights and “frolic” like our founders!
 1920s costumes encouraged!
-We invite you to RSVP for the Centennial Frolic today and contribute to the Skylight Project with a suggested minimum donation of $25 per guest.
-Contributions can be made ahead of time or at the door.
-Help save the skylights and “frolic” like our founders!
 In this 1928 photograph, members of the LAA held a “summer garden party” and presented a miniature collection of their works to Mr. and Mrs. William O. Goodman who were early benefactors.
 This gift was given on the occasion of Mr. Goodman’s 80th birthday in appreciation for many years of support and friendship.
 Mrs. Goodman donated the money for a new wing to the original building, designed by Charles A. Platt, and in 1938 the Goodman Gallery was dedicated to the memory of her husband.
 The photograph includes many notable LAA artists of the period along with Florence Griswold who was the Association’s first Director.

 From left to right: Eugene Higgins, Margaret Cooper, Miss Florence Griswold, Percival Rosseau, Edward Volkert, Carleton Wiggins, Thomas Ball, Bruce Crane, Mrs. Goodman, Harry Hoffman, William Chadwick, Greg Smith, Will Foote, Edward Rook, Bill Selden, Clark Voorhees, Charles Vezin, Clifford Grayson, Mr. Goodman, Guy Wiggins, Wilson Irvine, Lydia Longacre, Robert Vonnoh, and Henry Poore.